JupyterPhysSciLab/jupyter_Pandas_GUI/README.md

   * BUG Fix: removed .show in favor of display to avoid clobbering LaTex rendering (issue 24).
   * BUG Fix: replaced `1/Yfiterr` and `1/Yerr` with `1.0/...` (issue 25).
+  * Set requirements to accept any version of Sympy, as the parsing we intend to use seems good going way back in versions.
+This way we are less likely to cause problems for other packages. (issue )
 * 0.10.0 (2025-6-1)
   * BUG Fix: fixes to coloring in fitmodel equations.
   * NEW Feature: OffsetExp fit (exponential decay from one value to another,